Jet Lag: Causes, Symptoms & How to Prevent It

 For instance, imagine you board a flight in New York at night, arrive in Paris, and find it's already morning.
 Your body is saying, "Hey, it's bedtime," but it's sunny in Paris, and then your body is saying, "Nope, it's time for croissants and coffee!"

-This mismatch can cause fatigue, sleep issues, and an effect on appetite.
-Your body is trying to play catch-up, but it takes some time to adjust to the new time zone.
+This mismatch can cause fatigue, sleep issues, an effect on appetite, and disrupts sleep.
+Your body is trying to play catch-up, but it takes some time to adjust to the time zone.
 Basically, jet lag is when your body and the clock don't quite agree!

 Social Jet Lag